 Vaginal yeast infections — Vaginal yeast infections can be treated with antifungal medications that are applied directly into the vagina as tablets, creams, ointments or suppositories.
 These include butoconazole (Femstat), clotrimazole (Gyne-Lotrimin), miconazole (Monistat, Vagistat and others), nystatin (Mycostatin and others), and tioconazole (Monistat-1, Vagistat-1).
 A single dose of oral fluconazole can be used.
 Sex partners usually do not need to be treated.

-Deep candidiasis — This infection is usually treated with intravenous fluconazole.
+Deep candidiasis — This infection usually starts with an intravenous anti-fungal drug, such as voriconazole or fluconazole.
 People with very low white blood cell counts may need an alternative intravenous anti-fungal drug, such as caspofungin or micafungin.